UBC-Game-Development-Association/Resources/Unity/TutorialsBasic.md

 ```

 3. Locating objects by name: use `GameObject.Find("name");`
     1. This isn't very performant, so try to avoid doing this every frame.
+One way to do this is to save the result in
-Try saving the result in Awake or Start.
+       Awake or Start.
 4. Locating objects by tag: use `GameObject.FindObject[s]WithTag("tag")`
     1. Also not very performant - see above.
 5. Locating an instance of a behaviour: use `FindObject[s]OfType<Type>()`
-    1. Also not very performant
+    1. Also not very performant.
 6. Locating a specific object you want to define via the editor: add the following to your script, and you can now drag
    and drop objects into the field in the inspector.